SuperOfficeDocs/superoffice-docs/docs/database/tables/appointment.md

 # appointment Table (9)

+Tasks, appointments, followups, phone calls; and documents (document_id != 0).
 An appointment always has a corresponding record in VisibleFor specifying who may see this.

 ## Fields